-For purposes of this condition, the term "prohibited substance" means an illegal drug, a lawful drug not prescribed or ordered by an appropriately licensed health care provider for use by applicant and approved by the Board, alcohol, or any other substance the applicant has been instructed by the Board not to use, consume, ingest, or administer to herself.
+For purposes of this condition, the term "prohibited substance" means an illegal drug, a lawful drug not prescribed or ordered by an appropriately licensed health care provider for use by applicant and approved by the Board, alcohol, or any other substance the applicant has been instructed by the Board not to use, consume, ingest, or administer to himself.

-If the Board confirms that a positive biological fluid test is evidence of use of a prohibited substance, applicant has committed a major violation, as defined in section 1361.52(a), and the Board shall impose any or all of the consequences set forth in section 1361.52(b), in addition to any other terms or conditions the Board determines are necessary for public protection or to enhance applicant's rehabilitation.
+If the Board confirms that a positive biological fluid test is evidence of use of a prohibited substance, applicant has committed a major violation, as defined in section 1361.52, subdivision (a), of Title 16 of the California Code of Regulations and the Board shall impose any or all of the consequences set forth in section 1361.52, subdivision (b), of Title 16 of the California Code of Regulations, in addition to any other terms or conditions the Board determines are necessary for public protection or to enhance applicant's rehabilitation.

-5) Substance Abuse Support Group Meetings

-Within thirty (30) days of the effective date of this Decision, applicant shall submit to the Board or its designee, for its prior approval, the name of a substance abuse support group which she shall attend for the duration of probation.
+Substance Abuse Support Group Meetings Within thirty (30) days of the effective date of this Decision, applicant shall submit to the Board or its designee, for its prior approval, the name of a substance abuse support group which he shall attend for the duration of probation.
 Applicant shall attend substance abuse support group meetings at least once per week, or as ordered by the Board or its designee.
 Applicant shall pay all substance abuse support group meeting costs.

-The facilitator of the substance abuse support group meeting shall have a minimum of three (3) years' experience in the treatment and rehabilitation of substance abuse, and shall be licensed or certified by the state or nationally certified organizations.
+The facilitator of the substance abuse support group meeting shall have a minimum of three (3) years' experience in the treatment and rehabilitation of substance abuse and shall be licensed or certified by the state or nationally certified organizations.
 The facilitator shall not have a current or former financial, personal, or business relationship with applicant within the last five (5) years.
 Applicant's previous participation in a substance abuse group support meeting led by the same facilitator does not constitute a prohibited current or former financial, personal, or business relationship.